IBM AIX

+AIX (pronounced /ˌeɪ.aɪ.ˈɛks/ ay-eye-EKS) is a series of proprietary Unix operating systems developed and sold by IBM since 1986.
+The name stands for "Advanced Interactive eXecutive".
+Current versions are designed to work with Power ISA based server and workstation computers such as IBM's Power line.

 Background

-Originally released for the IBM RT PC RISC workstation in 1986, AIX has supported a wide variety of hardware platforms, including the IBM RS/6000 series and later Power and PowerPC-based systems, IBM System i, System/370 mainframes, PS/2 personal computers, and the Apple Network Server.
-It is currently supported on IBM Power Systems alongside IBM i and Linux.
+Originally released for the IBM RT PC RISC workstation in 1986, AIX has supported a wide range of hardware platforms, including the IBM RS/6000 series and later Power and PowerPC-based systems, IBM System i, System/370 mainframes, PS/2 personal computers, and the Apple Network Server.
+Currently, it is supported on IBM Power Systems alongside IBM i and Linux.

 AIX is based on UNIX System V with 4.3BSD-compatible extensions.
-It is certified to the UNIX 03 and UNIX V7 marks of the Single UNIX Specification, beginning with AIX versions 5.3 and 7.2 TL5 respectively.
-Older versions were previously certified to the UNIX 95 and UNIX 98 marks.
+It is certified to the UNIX 03 and UNIX V7 specifications of the Single UNIX Specification, beginning with AIX versions 5.3 and 7.2 TL5, respectively.
+Older versions were certified to the UNIX 95 and UNIX 98 specifications.

-AIX was the first operating system to have a journaling file system, and IBM has continuously enhanced the software with features such as processor, disk and network virtualization, dynamic hardware resource allocation (including fractional processor units), and reliability engineering ported from its mainframe designs.
+AIX was the first operating system to implement a journaling file system.
+IBM has continuously enhanced the software with features such as processor, disk, and network virtualization, dynamic hardware resource allocation (including fractional processor units), and reliability engineering concepts derived from its mainframe designs.